On this page:

 - how this support will be organised and delivered

 - who will deliver your individualised living option supports

-You may need support for activities outside your home, such as support for work or study, playing sport or going out, we’ll include it in another part of your plan.
+You may need support for activities outside your home, such as work or study, playing sport or going out.
+If so, we’ll include it in another part of your plan.

 You must be involved in developing the service proposal, and we need to know you agree with everything in it.

 At the end of your Exploration and Design stage you’ll need to return your completed service proposal so we can assess it.